NVIDIA/NVFlare/docs/user_guide/configurations/communication_configuration.rst

     },
   }

-Here are the detailed description of each parameter,
+Here are the detailed description of each messaging parameter,

 comm_driver_path
 ----------------